tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/数据库代理/自动读写分离介绍_intl_en.md

 - Native linkage support improves the performance and reduces the maintenance costs.
 - You can flexibly set weights and thresholds.
 - Failover is supported, so that even if the database proxy fails, requests can access the source database normally.
-- If the source instance is switched, has configuration adjustment, or has read-only instances added or removed, the database proxy can dynamically hot load the configuration without causing network disconnections or restarts.
+- When a source instance is switched, or its configuration is changed, or a read-only instance is added/removed, the database proxy can dynamically hot reload the configuration without causing network disconnections or restarts.

 ## Read/Write Separation Routing Rules
 ### Sending to source instance